wazuh/wazuh-documentation/source/getting_started/components.rst

 Components
 ==========

-Wazuh is born as an OSSEC HIDS fork that, based on the integration with Elastic Stack and OpenSCAP, evolves into a more comprehensive solut ion.
+Wazuh is born as an OSSEC HIDS fork that, based on the integration with Elastic Stack and OpenSCAP, evolves into a more comprehensive solution.
 Below is a brief description of these tools and what they do:

 .. image:: ../images/ossec_openscap_elastic.png
    :align: center